CharaChorder/docs/docs/Layout.rst

 .. warning::
   Setting the letter `a` on a switch doesn't actually send "print a" to the computer - it sends a "key where the a would be on the us layout pressed" to the OS**.

-So how can I add äöüß etc when it's not on the US layout?
+So how can I add äöüß etc. when it's not on the US layout?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There is a special feature on Windows that allows you to directly type *any* Unicode character with your keyboard, by holding `alt` and typing a numeric code.